atafs/be-prisma-orm-graphql-app-review-website/README.md

-... finish 53th
+... finish 58th
-... continue on the 54.
-Checking If Data Exists Using Prisma Bindings
+... continue on the 59.
+Adding Prisma into GraphQL Queries

 # be-graphql-basics
 Basics for a node server from https://www.udemy.com/graphql-bootcamp/learn/v4/t/lecture/11838204?start=1